 - You could add 1/2 a cup of chopped walnuts or pecans to this cake.
 A great way to incorporate them would be to add them to the spice and brown sugar mixture, this way you'll have nuts in the middle and on top of the cake.

-- If the idea of adding a chocolate swirl seems like too much trouble, you could just keep the chocolate in chocolate chip form and have a chocolate chip pumpkin bundt cake instead.
-Just add the chocolate chips to the batter once its all combined and give it a good stir.
+- If the idea of adding a chocolate swirl seems like too much trouble, use the chocolate chips to make a pumpkin chocolate chip bundt cake instead.
+Just add the chocolate chips to the batter once it's all combined and give it a good stir.
 If you choose this option, I would suggest you just add the spices to the flour mixture and forget about adding the spice and sugar mixture in the middle and on top of the cake.
 This way you also leave out the 1/4 cup of brown sugar that gets added to the spice mixture.
-Yay for less calories!

 - If you prefer a plain pumpkin spice cake just leave the chocolate chips out.
 Add the spices to the flour mixture and omit the extra 1/4 cup of brown sugar.

-- Add in some whole grains by replacing up to half of the all-purpose flour with whole wheat pastry flour.
+- Make the cake healthier by adding in some whole grains.
+Try replacing up to half of the all-purpose flour with whole wheat pastry flour.

-I hope you’ll find this pumpkin bundt cake a great way to celebrate and experience the flavours of the autumn season.
-If you like pumpkin desserts you may want to check this Maple Pumpkin Roll Cake out as well!
+I hope you'll find this pumpkin bundt cake is a great way to celebrate and experience the flavors of the autumn season.

 - 3 cups all-purpose flour